Orchid Island: Names

 Orchid Island is known by the Tao people indigenous to the island as Pongso no Tao ("island of human beings").
-It was also known by the Tao as Ma'ataw ("floating in the sea") or Irala ("facing the mountain"); the latter being contrasted with the Tao name for the Taiwanese mainland - "Ilaod" ("toward the sea").
+It was also known by the Tao as Ma'ataw ("floating in the sea") or Irala ("facing the mountain"); the latter being contrasted with the Tao name for the Taiwanese mainland – "Ilaod" ("toward the sea").

 In the 17th century, it appeared on Japanese maps as "Tabako", a name borrowed into French and English as "Tabaco".
 It is still known by Filipinos as Botel Tobago, a name also formerly used in English.
 Lesser Orchid Island was similarly known as "Little Botel-Tobago".

 "Orchid Island" is a calque of the Chinese name, written 蘭嶼 in traditional characters, although strictly the second character means an islet rather than an island.
-The name honors the local Phalaenopsis orchids and was established by the Republic of China government on 24 November 1946.
-It is also sometimes known as Lanyu or Lan Yu, derived from romanization of the name's Mandarin pronunciation.
+The name honors the local Phalaenopsis orchids and was established by the Republic of China government in 1947.
+It is also sometimes known as Lanyu or Lan Yu, derived from Pinyin romanization of the name's Mandarin reading (Mandarin 蘭嶼 (Lányǔ)).
+It is also known in Taiwanese Hokkien Lân-sū (蘭嶼).